 Closed volets look cold and so uninviting to me.
 That’s sort of the point.
 But I don’t like it.
 And about the light — I don’t want the light blocked out of my bedroom.
 I hate sleeping in pitch black because the natural light at sunrise can’t wake me up.
 And I like waking up early.
 But for Tom?
 God forbid if there’s even a crack of light in our room at night.
 He can’t sleep!

 So volets are kind of WTF for me.
 I’d leave them up all the time if it were up to me.
 I think they’re a little weird.
 If you’re concerned about heat loss, get better windows.
 If you don’t want light coming in, get some opaque curtains.
 And if you are concerned about your security, get an alarm system!
 I’m half joking.
 I get their purpose.
 I get it’s the culture.
 They just remind me of that Al Pacino movie in Alaska (Insomnia) where they had to block the 24-hour light at night to sleep.
 But here in France, that’s not a problem since it gets dark and all.
 BUt in case one day the sun decides to NOT set, we have our volets!
 We’re ready!

 In all honesty, volets are just part of embracing the culture here and aren’t a big deal.
-I really don’t mind opening and closing them.
+I really don’t mind opening and closing French shutters at this point.
 It’s almost become (gasp!) normal!
 And if they’ll help conserve heat and keep us safe, cool.
-But if I had a budget to buy new volets, I’d definitely get the most inviting-looking ones possible — not hurricane style! 😉
+But if I had a budget to buy new volets, I’d definitely get the most inviting-looking and automatic ones possible — not hurricane style! 😉